 Deep condition (every now and then)

 This is not a step to include every single time, just use your own judgement as to whether you feel your hair needs extra conditioning treatment.
-I am doing it once a week right now but that may reduce down as my hair regains its natural oil balance.
+I am doing it once a week right now (washing my hair once in between) but that may change depending on how my hair feels.

-Slop the conditioner on and leave it in for a good 15-20 minutes.
+Slather on the conditioner, twisting your hair into the natural curl pattern for your hair and leave it in for a good 15-20 minutes.
 If you can put on a shower-cap that will help warm it up and get it working nicely.
 Rinse it out thoroughly.